-A second hatchery run was created using wild steelhead from the system.
-Like their native parents, the returning steelhead from this strain tend to return over a longer period and are available in good numbers in late winter, so fishing can be very good in February and continue into March.
+Like their native parents, the returning steelhead from this strain tend to return over a longer period and are available in good numbers through most winter months.

 Recreational anglers must release all wild steelhead unharmed.
 Wild fish don’t have a clipped and healed adipose fin in front of the fish’s tail like the hatchery-marked fish.

 The Alsea River system is not planted with summer steelhead.
 Although there are a small number of steelhead tagged here during the hot months, we’d suggest you’d be better off heading to one of the best summer steelhead fishing rivers on the Oregon Coast.

 Bank anglers get to excellent fishing (but often incredibly crowded conditions) below the angling deadline at the hatchery on the North Fork.